Dmitriy-OLW/Algorithms/README.md

 //-------------------------------------------------------------------------------------------------------

 **The following algorithms are presented here:**
-- Stack sorting by Hoare quick sort.
+- Stack sorting by Hoare quick sort with median;
-- Evaluation of the spatial complexity of a recursive program
+- Evaluation of the spatial complexity of a recursive program;
 - A program for searching all cycles by a depth-first search on a digraph.
 The graph is implemented by an abstract data type.
 Graph representation: A list of arcs.

 //-------------------------------------------------------------------------------------------------------